 Getting A Handle On Different Types Of Loyalty

-Highly sensitive people have a challenge with loyalty that others may not have.
-Since HSPs love very deeply, it causes them to act on values that others may not have.
-If I were to characterize HSP loyalty, it would be of the universal and spiritual kind.
-Unfortunately, this brand of loyalty may not be valued or reciprocated by others causing an HSP serious emotional pain.
+Sensitive people have a challenge with loyalty that others may not have.
+Since they feel very deeply, it means they may act on values that others may not have.
+If I were to characterize sensitive loyalty, it would be of the universal and spiritual kind.
+Unfortunately, this brand of loyalty may not be valued or reciprocated by others causing an serious emotional pain for sensitive people.